-All Systems Go is the next topic in which students study the Circulatory, Digestive and Reproductive systems.
-They investigate advances in technology that assist with the functioning of the human body.
+All Systems Go is the next topic in which students study the Circulatory, Digestive, Excretory and Respiratory systems.
+They investigate advances in technology that assist with the functioning of the human body and the ethics surrounding this.

 Semester two begins with the topic Transformers which looks at different forms of energy and energy transfer.
 Students investigate ways of reducing household energy consumption and new technologies available to assist with this.